-How To Submit Your Work To—And Get It Published In—Literary Journals In 2024!
+How To Submit Your Writing To—And Get It Published In—Literary Journals

 With 2023 wrapping up and the new year just around the corner, I thought it would be helpful to share some amazing resources for writers looking to submit their work in 2024!
 Many literary journals are still accepting submissions into 2024 and there are plenty of publications looking for high-quality writing for their next issue!
 Below is an in-depth guide for submitting your writing as well as a list of my top Oklahoma-based literary journals that I’d recommend submitting to!